eurocontrol-swim/SWIM-TI-YP-prototype/README.md

 The platform is designed with a microservices approach and is run with [docker](https://docker.com).

-Below you can see the architecture design diagram along with the relationships of the developed repositories:
+Below you can see the architecture design diagram along with the relationships of the COTS as well as the internally developed services and libraries:

 ![alt text](swim.png "SWIM architecture")